Implementation guide for interoperable medicines

 In the instance where a UCUM unit of measure is not defined, use a SNOMED-CT unit of measure instead.
 All units of measure are descendants of concept 767524001 | Unit of measure (qualifier value) which includes both UCUM and non-UCUM codes.

-Examples of where a SNOMED-CT unit of measure would typically be used are:
+Examples of where a SNOMED-CT unit of measure would typically be used include:

 • tablet